urbit/urbit.org-reloaded/content/docs/azimuth/azimuth-eth.md

 [`%azimuth` Gall agent](/docs/azimuth/flow#azimuth), including [layer 2](/docs/azimuth/l2/layer2) data.
-Because state transitions resulting from layer 2 transactions are not included in this ledger, in general the local store will differ from what is kept in Azimuth.eth.
+Because state transitions resulting from layer 2 transactions are not included in this ledger, in general the local store will differ from what is kept in `Azimuth.eth`.